lix2ng/qdsv/README.md

      * Modifications:
      *  - C files are merged and cleaned up.
      *  - assembly files are put together and made EABI compliant.
-     *  - add optimized assemblers for Cortex-M4.
+     *  - add optimized assemblers for Cortex-M4 and Cortex-M3.
      *  - use Bob Jr. as the hash function (reduced round Keccak-f[800]).
      *  - use WAM for fast copy/zeroize/swap on small aligned memory blocks.
      *  - use variable-time swap in verifier-only compile (saves ~140Kc).